metabase/metabase/docs/administration-guide/data-permissions.md

 # Data permissions

 This page covers permissions for databases and tables.
-If you haven't already, check out our [Permissions overview][permissons-overview].
+If you haven't already, check out our [Permissions overview][permissions-overview].

 ## Permissions view